iot-lab/iot-lab-gateway/DEVELOPER.md

 The purpose of integration tests is to verify that your flashing tool and firmwares behave as expected when called by the gateway code.

-To run the integration tests with the provided Docker image, just run:
+To run the integration tests inside a docker container, just run:

     make BOARD={node_name} integration-test